-Almost every local service business website we audit has the same structure: a Home page, an About page, a Contact page, and a Services page.
+Almost every property management website we audit has the same structure: a Home page, an About page, a Contact page, and maybe a single “Areas We Serve” page.

 From a business perspective, it makes perfect sense.
-Here’s everything we do, all in one place.
+Here’s everywhere we work, all in one place.
 From Google’s perspective, it’s a signal problem that costs real rankings.

 Why Google can’t rank a page that tries to rank for everything

 When Google decides which page to show for a specific search query, it’s looking for the page that most specifically and credibly addresses that query.
-A page titled “Services” that covers ten different offerings is a weak match for any single one of them.
+A page (or a homepage) that covers ten different cities is a weak match for any single one of them.

-Consider what happens when a homeowner searches “heat pump installation Vancouver.”
+Consider what happens when a landlord searches “property management Burnaby.”
 Google’s algorithm evaluates every indexed page that contains those words and related concepts, then surfaces the ones it judges most relevant.
-A dedicated page titled “Heat Pump Installation in Vancouver” with a full description of the service, the installation process, pricing context, and relevant details will consistently beat a generic Services page that mentions heat pumps in one sentence among nine other services.
+A dedicated page titled “Property Management in Burnaby” with a full description of the service, the areas you cover, your fees and process, and genuine local detail will consistently beat a generic homepage that mentions Burnaby in one line among nine other cities.

-The single Services page doesn’t lose because the content is bad.
+The single overloaded page doesn’t lose because the content is bad.
 It loses because it’s too broad to be the best answer for any specific query.

 The pattern we see in audits

-In our audits of Vancouver service businesses, the single-Services-page pattern correlates directly with a specific type of ranking gap: the business ranks reasonably well for its own name and maybe its primary category term (“HVAC company Vancouver”), but ranks poorly or not at all for specific service queries (“furnace replacement North Vancouver,” “emergency AC repair Burnaby,” “ductless mini split installation Vancouver”).
+In our audits of Metro Vancouver property managers, the one-page pattern correlates directly with a specific ranking gap: the firm ranks reasonably well for its own name and maybe the broad regional term (“property management vancouver”), but ranks poorly or not at all for the specific city queries owners actually search (“property manager North Vancouver,” “property management Coquitlam,” “rental management Richmond”).

 The solution isn’t complicated, but it does require deliberate structure.

-One page per core service.
-If you offer five distinct services, you need five service pages, not one page that lists all five.
-Each page should be the definitive resource on that specific service — what it involves, when a customer needs it, what the process looks like, and what they can expect from you.
+One page per city or area you manage.
+If you serve five cities, you need five city pages, not one page that lists all five.
+Each should be the definitive resource for property management in that area, what you manage there, the neighbourhoods you cover, your fees and process, and what an owner can expect.

-Neighbourhood and area pages where search volume supports it.
-Beyond city-level pages, some services have enough local search volume to warrant suburb-level pages.
-A business serving both Vancouver and Surrey and Burnaby can build separate pages for each area, capturing searchers who specifically include their neighbourhood or city in the search.
-We’ve seen businesses double their organic traffic coverage with this pattern alone.
+Neighbourhood pages where search volume supports it.
+Beyond city-level pages, some areas have enough owner search volume to warrant finer targeting.
+A firm working across Vancouver, the North Shore, and the Tri-Cities can build separate pages for each, capturing owners who include their specific city in the search.
+We’ve seen this pattern alone widen a firm’s ranking coverage substantially.

-The Services overview page as a directory, not a destination.
-The original Services page doesn’t disappear — it becomes a navigation hub.
-Each service gets a brief description and a link to its dedicated page.
-The overview page ranks for broad queries; the individual pages rank for specific ones.
+The overview page as a directory, not a destination.
+An “Areas We Serve” page doesn’t disappear, it becomes a navigation hub.
+Each area gets a brief description and a link to its dedicated page.
+The overview ranks for broad queries; the individual pages rank for specific ones.

 What about thin content?